dgudenkov-foreign-languages-homework/homework/homework-103/sb_p76.md

 1.
     They are very nervious, I guess.
 Or not.
-It depends on wedding scale.
+It depends on scale of the wedding.

 2.
     a.
-The ring stuck on the wrong finger b.
+The ring gets stuck on the wrong finger b.
         c, f, a, e, d, b